IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

 ## Visual

 ![Object Relationship Map](../assets/ObjectRelationshipMap.png "Object Relationship Map")

-## Primary Object - The Contact Object
-The primary Object in Core is the Contact Object.
-Most all functions are done through or with a Contact Object in context.
-This includes Companies, which perform their actions through a Point Of Contact (aka POC) Contact Object, which will hold the respective Subscription.

-Even Product Bundles, Products and Billing Options are essentially only utilized in reference to either a Contact or their Subscription.

-The only exception to this is a Batch Object, which is used by the Throttler to run a group of Throttle Requests.

-### Contact Enrollment Journery Example

-Take for example the sign up process through the OEP:

- - User submits data to sign up for the "Monthly" BillingOption for the "Platinum" ProductBundle.
- - Contact is created.
- - Contact creates Credit Card.
- - Contact creates Subscription for the "Monthly" BillingOption for the "Platinum" ProductBundle.
-    - Subscription creates a ProductState for each Product in ProductBundle.
- - Subscription creates a Transaction with the Contact Credit Card.
-    - Transaction creates TaxCharges based on BillingOption TaxCategories and Contact zip.
- - Subscription creates an Invoice.
- - Transaction attempts an Authorization and on success Charges.
- - Subscription activates all ProductStates
-    - ProductState creates License if Product requires it.

 ## New Verbiage
 This new system comes with some new Objects and verbiage that you will want to be familiar with.